-The Access Center for Disability Resources is a resource for faculty, staff, and students.
+The Access Center for Disability Resources is a resource for faculty, staff and students.
 The Access Center is committed to collaborating with the campus community to increase accessibility and reduce barriers for persons with disabilities and to ensure effective delivery of student accommodations.
 To receive accommodations, students must declare their disability to the Access Center and complete the accommodations request process.

 Contact: Student Center, Room 201, ext.
-2564 or

-Videophone (630) 405-6110
+2564 or Videophone (630) 405-6110

-Adding, Dropping, or Withdrawing from Classes
+Adding, Dropping or Withdrawing from Classes

 Once students have completed the initial registration process, they can make adjustments to their schedules.
-Check the deadline dates on the Registration, Refund, and Withdrawal Dates chart on the website.
+Check the deadline dates on the Registration, Refund and Withdrawal Dates chart on the website.
 Students are responsible for dropping or withdrawing from a course by the deadline dates.
 Students can drop a course until the refund deadline for the course.
 When a course drop occurs, tuition and fees are refunded to the student account and the course is not recorded on the academic transcript.
-After the refund deadline, students are able to withdraw from a course until the withdrawal deadline.
-When a course withdrawal occurs, tuition and fees are not refunded to the student account and a withdrawal notation will be recorded on the academic transcript.
-Be sure to speak with an advisor/counselor and contact the Financial Aid Office before changing your schedule.
+After the refund deadline.
+When a course withdrawal occurs, tuition and fees are not refunded to the student account and a grade of W will be recorded on the academic transcript.
+Be sure to speak with an advisor/counselor before changing your schedule.
 Schedule changes may impact financial aid eligibility.
 Please see the "Withdrawals" section.